Abderrelmsd/Abderrelmsd/README.md

-👋 Hi, my name is Abderrahmane and I am a graduate from Al Akhawayn Unviersity with a bachelor's degree in Computer Science.
+Hello 👋, my name is Abderrahmane and I a passionate software engineer.
+I graduated from Al Akhawayn Unviersity with a Bachelor of Science in Computer Science.

 Here is some info about me:

 - 📕 Languages:
   - Arabic
   - English
+  - French

-- 🔍 Searching for: Full-time Job
+- 🔍 Searching for: Interesting projects to work on

-- 🏠 Location: Dubai, United Arab Emirates
+- 🏠 Location: Tangier, Morocco

 - 👀 Interested in:
   - Mobile Engineering